bitovi/academy/src/technology-consulting/consultant-vs-technologist.md

 Setting personal goals is the foundation of continuous learning.
 Define clear, achievable objectives to guide your development.

-- **Define annual goals:** Establish annual objectives for both technical and consulting skill development.
+- **Define goals:** Establish objectives for both technical and consulting skill development.
 These should be ambitious yet realistic, ensuring they push you to grow while remaining attainable.
 Adjust them as needed based on your progress and evolving career needs.
 - **Create actionable plans:** Develop detailed action plans to achieve your goals.
 Break down your objectives into specific tasks with timelines and identify the resources required to accomplish them.
 This structured approach will keep you focused and motivated.
 - **Track progress:** Regularly monitor and document your progress toward achieving your goals.
 Use tools like journals, spreadsheets, or project management software to stay on track and make necessary adjustments.

 Tips and techniques:

-- **Use SMART framework:** Break down your annual goals using the SMART (Specific, Measurable, Achievable, Relevant, Time-bound) framework to ensure they are clear and attainable.
+- **Use SMART framework:** Break down your goals using the SMART (Specific, Measurable, Achievable, Relevant, Time-bound) framework to ensure they are clear and attainable.
-- **Vision board:** Create a digital or physical vision board that visualizes your annual goals and serves as a daily reminder.
+- **Vision board:** Create a digital or physical vision board that visualizes your goals and serves as a daily reminder.
 - **Weekly reviews:** Set aside time each week to review your progress and adjust your plans as needed.
 - **Progress journal:** Maintain a journal to document your achievements and challenges, which can also serve as a reflection tool.